agamabergel/nand2tetris/README.md

 # nand2tetris
+in this repo you can find my solutions to nand2tetris course. trying to do the optimal.
 *01-helpers:*

 In this directory, you can find 2 scripts that will help you work with the hardwareSimulator bash script without the mess of the paths and you can use 2 terminals.